 L’éducation domestique au miroir des écrits personnels en Suisse romande (1750-1820) and Valorisation scientifique des écrits personnels de l’époque moderne en Suisse latine (1500-1820) were both directed from 2011 to 2018 by Prof. Danièle Tosato-Rigo at the University of Lausanne.

-This database records egodocuments written from 1500 to 1820 spread in the main swiss archives and librairies (see List of institutions).
+The database maintains a record of documents written from 1500 to 1820 available at the main swiss archives and librairies (see List of institutions).

 Kaspar von Greyerz, University of Basel

 |Research Associates :||

 Sebastian Leutert, University of Basel